splinesoft/splinesoft.net/readme.md

 ### Publishing

-`rake publish` automates the entire deployment process:

-1. Generate the site with Jekyll.
-2. GZip HTML files, which can be served compressed directly from S3 for stupendously fast page load times.
-3. Upload GZip'd files to S3.
-4. Upload remaining files (images, CSS, JS) to S3.
-5. There is no step 5.

-Files are uploaded to S3 using [s3cmd](http://s3tools.org/s3cmd), a handy command-line tool for S3.
+The site is deployed to S3 by CircleCI, using [s3cmd](http://s3tools.org/s3cmd), a handy command-line tool for S3.

 ### Thanks!